stardog-union/stardog-archetypes/skosxl/README.md

 * The schema and constraints in this archetype are [inline](https://www.stardog.com/docs/#_inline_archetypes) so they will be loaded into the database and will be available for SPARQL queries.

+* This archetype also includes the SKOS ontology and constraints.
+Constraints are defined by the SKOS-XL specification but no SHACL constransts impelementation are known to exist at this time.